-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-The three reporting agencies use slightly different formulas to build a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, each agency uses the following to build a credit score:
+While these methods vary from one agency to another, each agency uses the following to calculate your credit score:

-- Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - Have you had credit for many years, or for a short time?

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.